Skip to content

 0.5 / 1

-The company only provides a summary table on the number and complaint category reported.
+The company reportsa summary table on the number and types of complaints received.

 Media monitor: Suzano SA